fkfouri/SWEngineerTest_BankAccount/README.md

-# Nubank - Bank operationg test
+# A Digital Bank - Bank operationg test

-This development was proposed by Nubank as a challenge to code a process of bank operations.
+This development was proposed by Digital Bank as a challenge to code a process of bank operations.

 During the interview I have noticed that the Clojure is the language more used by the company.
 So I decided to learn and implement the requirements requested on this language.